Calm yourself down with a look of water. For many of us, seeing open water can give a sense of inner peace and connectivity.

-The Crochet Ocean Waves Afghan is pretty straight forward once you get the pattern in your mind.
-It’s a repeating of just 2 rows over and over once you get started and established.
+The Crochet Ocean Waves Afghan is pretty straightforward once you get the pattern in your mind.
+It's repeating just two rows over and over once you get started and established.

 The key thing to watch for is the extended rows.
 Both sides of the project are not equal to make this an easy level.
 In the tutorial, I show you that because, during my initial trials of this pattern, I kept screwing up until the designer set me straight.
 Her version was simpler but I was thinking in one direction when in fact, it's something different.

-If you can read patterns and skip my tutorial, you may want to review the synopsis on the tutorial to understand this even more.
-Up to you.
+If you can read patterns and skip my tutorial, you may want to review the synopsis of the tutorial to understand this even more.

 Just wanting to confirm - I cast on 154 but then the first row increases the stitch count to 171?